Diphenylamine: Testing for DNA

 The Dische test uses diphenylamine to test for DNA, and can be used to distinguish DNA from RNA.

 Apple scald inhibitor

 Diphenylamine is used as a pre- or postharvest scald inhibitor for apples applied as an indoor drench treatment.
 Its anti-scald activity is the result of its antioxidant properties, which protect the apple skin from the oxidation products of α-farnesene during storage.
 Apple scald is physical injury that manifests in brown spots after fruit is removed from cold storage.

 Stabilizer for smokeless powder

 In the manufacture of smokeless powder, diphenylamine is commonly used as a stabilizer, such that the gunshot residue analysis seeks to quantify traces of diphenylamine.
-Diphenylamine functions by binding nitrocellulose degradation products (e.g. NO, NO2, and nitric acid), preventing these degradation products from accelerating further degradation.
+Diphenylamine functions by binding nitrogen oxide degradation products, forming compounds like nitrodiphenylamine.
+In this way, DPA prevents these degradation products from accelerating further degradation.